xinjuezou-whi/whi_imu/README.md

 - device port: the serial port of your IMU
 - baudrate: the serial baudrate of your IMU

-This configuration file should be included by the launch file.
-Update the name of yaml file belowing the line of "params" with the one of corresponding product, like the belowing example the product is specified as JY61P:
+This configuration file should be included in the launch file.
+Update the name of yaml file below the line of "params" with one of the corresponding products, like the bellowing example the product is specified as JY61P:
 ```
   <!-- params -->
   <rosparam file="$(find whi_imu)/config/imu_hardware_jy61p.yaml" command="load"/>
 ```

 ## Service
-It advertises service "imu_reset" for reset the yaw, which is helpfull at the stage of fully initialization
+It advertises the service "imu_reset" for resetting the yaw, which is helpful at the stage of full initialization

 ## Run
 Launch the whi_imu node with commands: